caiofis/Bicycle-Model/docs/tutorial.rst

 a "slice" of the image and finding the center of the black line on it, if no black line was found at all it return the last error.

+The PID controller is a proportional–integral–derivative controller is a control loop feedback mechanism (controller) commonly used in industrial control systems.
+A PID controller continuously calculates an error value as the difference between a desired setpoint and a measured process variable.
+The controller attempts to minimize the error over time by adjustment of a control variable, such as the position of a control valve, a damper, or the power supplied to a heating element, to a new value determined by a weighted sum.

-A PID control keep the robot on the path, it apply a steer angle to the model based on the error value get from the camera.
+A PID controller keep the robot on the path, it apply a steer angle to the model based on the error value get from the camera.
 The error and the PID result is in a range from -1 to 1 and it is scale to the maximum steer angle.